Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- Allowing 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.
+- Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.

-- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- Looking at 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.

 Michael Porter Jr. vs. the Heat